 Colour & Design

-In this course, students will be introduced to the multifaceted aspects of the Canadian fashion retailing industry, including types of retailers, retail organization, fashion consumers, merchandise management and retail promotion.
-Each of these topics will be further explored in courses taken later in the program.
+In this course, students are introduced to the multifaceted aspects of the Canadian fashion retailing industry, including types of retailers, retail organizations, fashion consumers, merchandise management and retail promotion.

 In this course students will learn the basic Adobe Illustrator concepts and tools necessary to begin now and further develop in later courses technical packages in fashion such as technical drawings, retail floor plans, promotional materials, catalogues.

 Sustainable fashion is becoming integral to fashion design philosophies, technologies, and trends in manageable sustainability.
-This means that the fashion industry has recognized that being socially responsible should minimize the human impact on the environment, on people, and can have a positive impact on the bottom line.
-In this course students will conduct market research examining political, economic, social, and technological sustainability issues using PESTLE analytical techniques.
+The fashion industry has recognized that being socially responsible should minimize the human impact on the environment and people.
+In this course, students conduct market research examining political, economic, social, and technological sustainability issues using PESTLE analytical techniques.

 Fashion Marketing & Promotion

-This course introduces the fashion marketing and merchandising student to various print-based media and how to develop the skills to write promotional as well as reporting material for fashion.
-The skills learned in this course will be further developed in coursework taken later in the program.
-Topical coverage includes: writing in the communication process; newspapers and fashion journalism; writing for fashion advertising; and new media and blogs.
+This course introduces students to print-based media and develops the skills to write promotional or reporting material for fashion by learning writing in the communication process, newspapers and fashion journalism, fashion advertising, and new media and blogs.

-Costume history is the history of fashion – trends, design influences, fabrications, style changes and developments, evolving technical elements and terminology of fashion.
-An overview understanding of fashion history and the place it holds in modern times is vital in the marketing and merchandising of current fashion apparel and accessories.
-Topical coverage includes: roles of costuming through the ages; influence of costuming on designers; fashion as an evolutionary process; costuming in fashion promotion, styling, product development, visual display.
+This course is an overview of fashion history, its effect on contemporary trends and the marketing and merchandising of fashion apparel and accessories.
+Students learn the roles of costuming through the ages, the influence of costuming on designers, fashion as an evolutionary process, and costuming in fashion promotion, styling, product development, and visual display.

 This course explores the consumer buying process and the fashion industry: consumer behavior, internal and external factors influencing fashion consumers and consumer buying decisions.

 Fashion forecasting is a process that includes knowledge of changing colours and styles, lifestyles and consumer buying patterns, and varying methods of retailing merchandise.
-Students will learn the components of fashion forecasting and how this affects decision making in the apparel industry.
-Topical coverage includes: the role of fashion forecasting in the textile apparel industries; forecasting techniques and technologies; and limitations of forecasting.
+Students learn the components of fashion forecasting, decision-making in the apparel industry, the role of fashion forecasting in the textile apparel industries, forecasting techniques and technologies, and limitations of forecasting.

 Fashion Public Relations

 Public Relations (PR) is the management and marketing function that links the fashion business with the buying public.
-Publicity is a communication method that tells the public about an apparel line, an emerging designer, a service, event or idea.
-In this course, students will develop skills needed to generate effective PR in fashion.
-Topical coverage includes: effective and ineffective public relations; public relations in fashion marketing and merchandising; public relation planning, budgeting and scheduling; and news releases, media kits and public announcements.
+Publicity is a communication method that tells the public about an apparel line, an emerging designer, a service, an event or an idea.
+In this course, students learn to generate effective PR in fashion through public relations, planning, budgeting and scheduling, news releases, media kits and announcements.